Scope of Practice

 What is a scope of practice?

-The term “scope of practice” generally describes what type of services a member of a health profession can provide.
-In the United States, a legal scope of practice is determined by each state, using state practice acts, to establish laws and regulations that stipulate what services members of the profession can legally provide as well as those they cannot provide.
+The term “scope of practice” generally describes the services a member of a health profession can provide.
+In the United States, state laws and regulations establish the legal scope of practice in the state and stipulate what services members of the profession can legally provide.

 A professional scope of practice, such as this one, is developed by the profession and is a description of the services its members are trained and competent to perform.
 Professional competence changes over time as the profession integrates new information and technologies into clinical practice, thus, expanding the body of knowledge and skills for the profession.